sevelm/InnoTune/NOTES.md

 ## 1. Cronjobs

-The following list are all jobs with their time occurrence.
+The following list contains all jobs with their time occurrence.

 ```
 # m h  dom mon dow   command